-- (A) Subject to any variation specified in these Rules, Section 3 of the Policy Handbook applies. - (B) Where a Transfer Request is to be determined by a League in accordance with Section 3.2(b) of the Policy Handbook, the League is required to determine whether to approve or decline the Transfer Request within six (6) calendar days of notification of the Transfer Request.
+- (A) Subject to any variation specified in these Rules, the transfer provisions within Section 3 of the Policy Handbook apply. - (B) Where a person is seeking to apply for a late transfer in accordance with Section 3.3(b)(ii) of the Policy Handbook, the application must be made on the Late Transfer Application form, and all evidence relied upon in support of the application must be provided at the time of lodgement.